 That’s why it’s so important to have a secure home if you have a Husky or want to buy one.

 Do All Huskies Jump Fences?

-There’s no way to really know if you have a Husky that will try to escape or jump your fence, so of course, you must take precautions anyway.
+There’s no way to know if you have a Husky that will try to escape or jump your fence, so of course it’s best to take precautions anyway.

 So no, not all Huskies jump fences, and you can certainly take steps to minimize the chances of this happening.
 Ensuring your Husky is completely happy, content, trained, and raising your fence, should stop all escape attempts.

 How Tall Should a Fence Be For a Husky?

 So how tall should a fence be for a husky?
 Ideally, you should make your fence over 6ft high If your Husky will be let out in your yard.

 Huskies can typically jump around 4ft, but with a run-up and some climbing, 6ft is achievable for an adult Husky, so it’s advised to go over the 6ft mark.

 As well as making your fence higher, you should move any outside furniture like tables and chairs away from the fence.
 Huskies will figure out pretty quickly that if they first stand on the table, they’ll be able to reach higher.

 Of course, if you’re current fence is below 6ft, you don’t need to go out and buy a whole new fence, you can simply extend it to your desired level.
 If you’re handy with woodworking you can do this yourself, or you can hire someone to do it for you.